lyteword/chspurgeon-tod/volume-7/psalm-137.md

 c) A cruel taunt of the sad and desponding condition of the captives.

-2\.The indignant refusal.
+2\.
+The indignant refusal.
 "How shall we sing the Lord's song in a strange land?"
 There is no singing this song by true Israelites—

 a) When the heart is out of tune, as it must necessarily be when in "a strange land."

 b) In uncongenial society—amongst unsympathetic strangers.

-3\.For unsanctified purposes—to make mirth for the heathen.
+3\.
+For unsanctified purposes—to make mirth for the heathen.
 Many so called sacred concerts pain devout Christians as much as the demand to sing the Lord's song did the devout Israelites.
-The Lord's song must be sung only "to the Lord."— *W.H J.P.*
+The Lord's song must be sung only "to the Lord."— *W. H J. P.*

 **Verses 3-4.** The burlesque of holy things.

-1\.The servants of God are in an unsympathetic world.
+1\.
+The servants of God are in an unsympathetic world.

-2\.The demand to be amused and entertained.
+2\.
+The demand to be amused and entertained.
 Temple songs to pass an idle hour!
 Such the popular demand today.
 Men would have us burlesque religion to tickle them.

-3\.The justly indignant reply of all true men, "How shall we?"
+3\.
+The justly indignant reply of all true men, "How shall we?"
 Christian workers have more serious if less popular business on hand.— *W. B. H.*

 **Verse 5.** The person who remembers; the thing remembered; the solemn imprecation.

 **Verse 5.** No harp but for Jesus.

-1\.The harp consecrated.
+1\.
+The harp consecrated.
 At conversion.

 "One sword, at least, thy rights shall guard,

 One faithful harp shall praise thee."

-2\.The harp silent:
+2\.
+The harp silent:

 "Thy songs were made for the brave and free,

 They shall never sound in slavery."

-3\.The harp restrung above:
+3\.
+The harp restrung above:

 "And I heard the voice of harpers